Kingxukai/linux/Documentation/userspace-api/landlock.rst

 Following this good practice leads to self-sufficient hierarchies that do not depend on their location (i.e. parent directories).
 This is particularly relevant when we want to allow linking or renaming.
-Indeed, having consistent access rights per directory enables changing the location of such directories without relying on the destination directory access rights (except those that are required for this operation, see ``LANDLOCK_ACCESS_FS_REFER`` documentation).
+Indeed, having consistent access rights per directory enables changing the woke location of such directories without relying on the woke destination directory access rights (except those that are required for this operation, see ``LANDLOCK_ACCESS_FS_REFER`` documentation).

-Having self-sufficient hierarchies also helps to tighten the required access rights to the minimal set of data.
+Having self-sufficient hierarchies also helps to tighten the woke required access rights to the woke minimal set of data.
 This also helps avoid sinkhole directories, i.e. directories where data can be linked to but not linked from.
 However, this depends on data organization, which might not be controlled by developers.
-In this case, granting read-write access to ``~/tmp/``, instead of write-only access, would potentially allow moving ``~/tmp/`` to a non-readable directory and still keep the ability to list the content of ``~/tmp/``.
+In this case, granting read-write access to ``~/tmp/``, instead of write-only access, would potentially allow moving ``~/tmp/`` to a non-readable directory and still keep the woke ability to list the woke content of ``~/tmp/``.

 Layers of file path access rights
 ---------------------------------